Other Specified Anxiety Disorder

 Consult a medical doctor before starting, changing, or stopping a medication for any condition.
 The information in this article is not a replacement for medical advice or diagnosis.

-Other treatment options for anxiety might include support groups, hospitalization in the case of suicidal ideation, or support classes, such as meditation or mindfulness4 classes.
+Other treatment options for other specified anxiety disorder might include support groups, hospitalization in the case of suicidal ideation, or support classes, such as meditation or mindfulness4 classes.
 Support groups can be a way to meet with people with similar symptoms and receive support and solidarity.

 Self-care

-Self-care can be a way to cope with symptoms while you receive treatment for anxiety.
+Self-care can be a way to cope with symptoms while you receive treatment for other specified anxiety disorder.
 Below are a few common self-care practices:

-• Mindfulness meditation: This type of meditation emphasizes centering awareness on the present moment and refraining from judgment.
-For some, mindfulness can improve stress regulation, decrease symptom of anxiety, depression, and rumination.
+- Mindfulness meditation: This type of meditation emphasizes centering awareness on the present moment and refraining from judgment.
+For some, mindfulness can improve stress control, decrease symptom of anxiety, depression, and rumination.

 The treatment option that works best for you might not work for someone else, but some people experience improvements in their symptoms with a combination of therapy, self-care, and, in some cases, medication.